PTSD: National Center for PTSD

 Group or Individual?

 CPT can be done individually, where you meet one-to-one with a provider.
 CPT can also be done in a group with one or two providers and about 6-10 other people who also have PTSD.
+However, there is more research evidence supporting individual CPT than group CPT.

 Will I Talk in Detail about My Trauma?